ome/ome-zarr-py/docs/source/index.rst

 Tools for reading and writing multi-resolution images stored in Zarr filesets, according to the `OME NGFF spec`_.

-NB: ome-zarr-py uses ``zarr-python v3`` and supports reading of OME-Zarr v0.5 but doesn't currently support writing of OME-Zarr v0.5.
+NB: The default version of OME-Zarr written by ``ome-zarr-py`` is ``v0.5``, which uses ``zarr v3``.
+OME-Zarr v0.5 is not yet supported by all OME-Zarr tools.
+See the documentation for more information on how to write other versions.

 Features
 --------